 Most, if not all Malaysian curry paste will be spicy.
 Unfortunately there is no mild version of this.
 Heat is involved as the paste is made with lots of chillies.
 Delicious, lip-smacking, can’t-get-enough-of-it heat.

-To make the curry puff fillings, cook these ingredients, along with curry paste, coconut milk, salt, sugar and water in a pot.
+To make the curry puff fillings, cook the potatoes, plus chicken if you’d like, along with curry paste, coconut milk, salt, sugar and water in a pot.
 We want to boil until potatoes soften and the liquid is cooked down, creating a “paste-ty” filling.

 Let the fillings sit for 30 minutes or so to cool.
 Super hot fillings will be difficult to manage when wrapping it with puff pastry sheets.